 If you buy at an auction there’s no cooling off period which applies in most states, so you want to be pretty certain that you have your finance in order, the contract is solid and you really want the property before putting down any money.

-If you don’t buy at auction, and for example, buy directly from a developer, the following cooling off periods are available in each state:
+Wondering what is the cooling off period?
+Australia if you don’t buy at auction, and for example, buy directly from a developer, the following cooling off periods are available in each state:

 o New South Wales

 o Western Australia

 Before your home loan is formally approved the bank will need to undertake a valuation of the property.
 Before settlement you’ll receive a pre-settlement adjustment from your solicitor or conveyancer which will note any adjustments required (such as council rates, water rates, land tax and strata levies).
 If you have purchased a home or apartment, you should also have a pre-settlement inspection and make arrangements for insurance of your new home.
 Make sure you double check your numbers also, you know your situation better than anyone.
 If you are required to pay stamp duty on your property, ensure you check the timeframe for payment with your solicitor or conveyancer as it varies in each state and can be dependent on the timeframe between exchange and settlement.